Financial Aid and Scholarships

 - Government Loans (You can also get private loans)

-The FAFSA for the upcoming school year can be filled out beginning January 1.
-Your family's taxes should be done or be estimated in order to complete it.
+The FAFSA for the upcoming school year can be filled out beginning October 1.
+Your family's taxes should be done since the FAFSA uses 2 year old income taxes in order to complete it.
 Submit it early to be eligible for most grants and aid.